-Living Greek in Greece High School offers an introduction to the Ancient Greek language in the rich cultural setting of modern Greece that is specifically designed for high school students.
-The program accommodates a range of language backgrounds: we welcome beginner participants who have not even learned the Greek alphabet, but we also offer linguistic enrichment for students who have had the equivalent of a year or more of college Greek.
-Students will encounter Ancient Greek texts from a wide range of times, places, and intellectual traditions, including the works of Homer, Plato, the New Testament, and the Byzantines.
+Living Greek in Greece High School offers an introduction to the ancient Greek language specifically designed for high school students in the rich cultural setting of modern Greece.
+The program accommodates a range of language backgrounds: we welcome beginner participants who have never studied Greek, but we also offer linguistic enrichment for students who have had the equivalent of a year or more of college Greek.
+Students will encounter ancient Greek texts from a wide range of times, places, and intellectual traditions, including the works of Homer, Plato, the New Testament, and the Byzantines.

-Learning Ancient Greek can also help us understand and connect with other modern cultures, especially with Greeks today.
-For that reason, this program is committed to balancing time spent engaging with Ancient Greek language and exploring its continuing role in modern Greek food, music, and dance.
+Learning ancient Greek can help us understand and connect with other modern cultures, especially with Greeks today.
+For that reason, this program is committed to balancing time spent engaging with ancient Greek language and exploring its continuing role in modern Greek culture including through food, music, language, literature, and dance.

-Students of all high school grade levels are encouraged to apply.
-No prior knowledge of Ancient Greek is necessary.
+Students of all high school grade levels, including graduating seniors, are encouraged to apply.
+No prior knowledge of Ancient Greek is necessary, but students who have had some Greek will also find the program challenging.

-An Institute staff member will chaperone a group flight from New York City's John F. Kennedy Airport to and from Athens.
-Students may also travel directly to Athens, where they will be met at the airport by Paideia staff.
+The institute will provide a chaperone on a direct flight to Athens from New York City's John F. Kennedy Airport and back.
+Students may book a ticket on this flight, or travel directly to Athens, where they will be met at the airport by Paideia staff.

 Chaperoned transportation to Living Greek in Greece High School will also be arranged for students attending Living Latin in Rome High School prior to the program's start.

 Tuition and Fees

-The cost of Living Greek in Greece High School is $5000.
+The cost of Living Greek in Greece High School is $5500.
 This amount includes tuition, housing, meals, site visits, course materials, and transportation to and from Athens International airport.
-Airfare is not included.
+Airfare is not included, and must be booked by students individually.

-The Paideia Institute is able to offer a number of full and partial scholarships to participants with financial need.
+The Paideia Institute is able to offer a number of full and partial scholarships to participants with demonstrated financial need.
 Please visit our scholarships page to learn more.
-Scholarship applications received by the priority application deadline for the program (March 1, 2023) will receive fullest consideration.
+Scholarship applications received by the priority application deadline for the program (March 1, 2024) will receive fullest consideration.

 Request an Application